nassuphis/trip_to_trasquera/README.md

 The restrained palette and minimalist composition emphasize the quiet beauty of the snow-covered terrain.
 The painting captures the stillness and calm of a wintry day.

+### Trasquera 9, 2022

+oil on canvas

 120 x 90 cm

-2023, oil on canvas

-### Trasquera 9

 <img src="./assets/images/trasquera9.jpg" height="120px" width="90px" />

+### Trasquera 10, 2022

+oil on canvas

 120 x 90 cm

-2022, oil on canvas

-### Trasquera 10

 <img src="./assets/images/trasquera10.jpg" height="120px" width="90px" />

-Failure and frustration is part of the process.
-Sometimes the results are memorable.
+Failure and frustration are part of the process.
+Some failures are memorable.

-120 x 90 cm

-2022, oil on canvas

 ## Κατάλογος: